araalinetworks/api/doc/source/guide_getting_started_with_rafay.rst

  :width: 300
  :alt: Araali Sign-In

-2. If your email is already registered and your business email uses Google service, then use "Sign in with Google".
-Otherwise, click on “Need Help Signing In?” which will open “Forgot Password?”.
-Then, complete the steps to sign in to the console.
+1. Click ``Sign Up`` to register
-3. You are in!!
+2. You are in!!
-4. Now, in the left-hand panel, go to Administration and then Araali Tools.
+3. Now, in the left-hand panel, go to Administration and then Araali Tools.
 You have to come back to this page to authorize Araalictl

 .. image:: images/araali-auth-dash.png
  :width: 600